Hampson homers, triples as Rockies beat Reds 9-6

 TRAINER’S ROOM

 Reds: OF Nick Senzel was out of the lineup after bruising his heel Thursday.
-Manager David Bell said Senzel is considered day to day. … 1B Mike Moustakas was in the lineup after being pulled from Thursday night’s game due to a shoulder issue.
+Bell said Senzel is considered day to day. … 1B Mike Moustakas was in the lineup after being pulled from Thursday night’s game due to a shoulder issue.
+He left with a bruised heel in the fifth.

 Rockies: Placed 1B Matt Adams on the 10-day injured list with a bruised right shin sustained Wednesday against San Diego.
 Colorado recalled RHP Justin Lawrence from Triple-A Albuquerque. … OF Raimel Tapia was scratched from the lineup with a left thumb issue.